Doc Wordinger lives and works in central Manchester. He has a fondness for golf, poker, fine literature, art, and film.

-It's been a long day at the office and you want nothing more than to hit a few golf balls and unwind.
+It's been a long day at the office, and you want nothing more than to hit a few golf balls and unwind.
 But it's dark outside and blowing a gale.
-Driving twenty miles to the range doesn't appeal.
-What you need is somewhere to practice your swing and have fun, whenever you feel like it, without the weather or lack of daylight getting in the way.
+Driving 20 miles to the range doesn't sound appealing.
+What you need is somewhere to practice your swing and have fun whenever you feel like it and without the weather or lack of daylight getting in the way.

 For less than $700, you can create an indoor golf practice facility with the following items: